 at the Hayden Bridge filtration plant.

 gardens green.
-Water is vital to business and industry, and indispensable to the local economy
+Water is also vital to business and industry, and indispensable to the local economy

-For more than 100 years, EWEB has reliably served the community with cool,
+For nearly 100 years, EWEB has reliably served the community with cool,

 clean, clear water drawn from the mountain-fed McKenzie River.
 Few community members are aware,